adenugbamichael/adenugbamichael/README.md

 ---

 I’m a software developer, currently working as an intern frontend developer at [DexP2P](https://www.dexp2p.com/) working on front-end page and features.
-I have strong desire for continuous learning and building.
-Currently learning TypeScript and other latest technologies.
+I am learning TypeScript and other latest technologies currently.

-I like to contribute to open-source, develop high-quality [solutions](https://e-store-appl.netlify.app/) that help people with their everyday lives.

 I am always open to new ideas and opportunities.
 Feel free to reach out and connect with me.
 I can't wait to see what the future holds.